digitranslab/jumpstart/docs/versioned_docs/version-2.9.0/release-management/multi-env.md

 </div>

-1. When you create a new app in ToolJet, the initial version is loaded in the **Development** environment.
+1. When you create a new app in JumpStart, the initial version is loaded in the **Development** environment.
 It is only possible to create new versions from the Development environment, not from the Staging or Production environments.

  <div style={{textAlign: 'center'}}>